I’ve been dying to share this recipe with you for days and days and years!

 - Allow to cool for 5-10 minutes before removing from the pan and placing it on a wire rack to cool.

-note 2: other light tasting oils would work as a replacement to the grapeseed oil.
+Other light tasting oils would work as a replacement to the grapeseed oil.

 Excuse me, I have some brownies to polish off before I head to the office.